Assault with Deadly Weapon - Penal Code 245(a)(1)

 In general, if someone threatens another person with what can be classified as a weapon, they are guilty of assault with a deadly weapon.
 One big area I see come up time and time again is when someone uses their car as a deadly weapon.

 Prosecutors love to charge this as assault with a deadly weapon and try and punish the offender.
-This is where I generally see the prosecutors going overboard and trying to get too much out of a case and a set of circumstances.
+This is where I generally see prosecutors going overboard and trying to extract too much from a case and its set of circumstances.
 Unless the defendant tried to run the other party over, assault with a deadly weapon should usually not apply to cars, in my opinion.
 Assault with a deadly weapon (AWD) is a severe crime and can result in long-term imprisonment.

-California Penal Code Section 240 defines “simple assault” as an unlawful attempt to violence another person.
-California Penal Code Section 245(a)(1) defines assault with a deadly weapon or aggravated assault as committing an assault with a deadly weapon likely to cause significant bodily injury (example: a blade, or knife).
+California Penal Code Section 240 defines “simple assault” as an unlawful attempt to inflict violence on another person.
+California Penal Code Section 245(a)(1) defines assault with a deadly weapon or aggravated assault as committing an assault with a deadly weapon likely to cause significant bodily injury (for example, a blade or knife).
 California Penal Code 245(a)(2) PC. defines the crime of assault with a firearm.

 Can My Second Offense Assault Charge be Reduced to a First-Time Charge?

-Assault offenses are usually charged as misdemeanors, but more serious crimes are generally related to these offenses.
+Assault offenses are typically charged as misdemeanors, but more serious crimes are often associated with these offenses.
 If you get convicted of assault with a deadly weapon, that will strike your record.

-This law has been challenged by the Supreme Court and has held its mud to put people in prison.
-Many things have changed over the years—some for the benefit of the defendant and some for purposes of making punishments much harsher.
+The Supreme Court has challenged this law and has held it mud to put people in prison.
+Many things have changed over the years—some for the benefit of the defendant and some to make punishments much harsher.
 If the prosecutors discover new information about your charge or criminal history, they could take away the plea deal.
-However, if the prosecutors were to try to pull out of a plea deal, the defense would argue that they are not justified.
+The potential for plea deals to be withdrawn introduces an additional layer of uncertainty to the legal process.
+This underscores the importance of being cautious and prepared for potential outcomes in your legal proceedings.

 Pulling a plea deal puts the prosecutors at risk of engaging in misconduct.
-A judge can reject a plea offer, even after you've accepted it.
+A judge can reject a plea offer even after you've accepted it.
 For instance, a judge may review the case and decide that you should go to prison rather than get probation.
-If this happens, you would have the option of taking the deal the judge is offering or fighting the case and trying to get back the offer you originally received.
+If this happens, you will have the option of accepting the deal the judge is offering or fighting the case and attempting to recover the original offer you received.
+This underscores the importance of understanding the judge's role in the plea deal process and being prepared for potential outcomes.

 California Criminal Jury Instruction 875 For ADW

 California Penal Code Section 245(a)1, assault with a deadly weapon, is profound.
-Despite any conviction for it in any jail or prison that the judge doles out, the defendant will serve 85% of it, and they will have a sentence on the record for the rest of their life because of the Three Strikes Law.
+Despite any conviction in a jail or prison, the judge may impose a sentence, and the defendant will serve 85% of it.
+Due to the Three Strikes Law, this conviction will remain on their record for the rest of their lives.

 To prove this charge, specific jury instructions apply, and you want to know those beforehand.
-You want to know those before the case starts because it's imperative that if you're going to try to defend a jury trial case, you need to know from a starting point what the prosecutors have to prove from the beginning so that you can negate any elements that they're trying to prove.
+You want to know those before the case starts because it's imperative that if you're going to try to defend a jury trial case, you need to know from a starting point what the prosecutors have to prove from the beginning, so that you can negate any elements that they're trying to prove.
+Understanding jury instructions is crucial for a successful defense.

 Defendant Acted With a Deadly Weapon

-So, what a jury will be read – and it's under the California Criminal Jury Instructions 875 related to assault with a deadly weapon – Penal Code Section 245(a)(1).
+So, what a jury will be instructed—and it's under California Criminal Jury Instructions 875, related to assault with a deadly weapon, specifically Penal Code Section 245(a)(1).
 They're going to say the defendant is charged with a specific count of assault with a deadly weapon, and then the issue will be what type of weapon it is.

 So, to prove that the defendant is guilty of this particular crime, the people or prosecutors have to prove (1) that the defendant did an act with a deadly weapon; believe it or not, it can be a gun – that's obvious – it can be a knife – any firearm.
 It can be a baseball bat.
 It can also be a car.
 It could be someone's foot.
 It could be someone's fist.

 It just depends on how the person was using the weapon.
 If someone is stomping another person's head with a boot, they could be charged with assault with a deadly weapon.
-The defendant has to do some act – and that act has to be such an act that would directly and probably result in the application of force to another person.
+The defendant must perform an act, and that act must be such that it would directly and probably result in the application of force to another person.

 So, that's pretty clear – pull a gun and point it at somebody, try to run somebody over with a car, throw a knife at somebody – there are several different examples you can come up with to fulfill that act element for purposes of assault with a deadly weapon.

-Also, typically (2) the defendant has to do the act willfully.
-It cannot be something where the person is drunk; it can't be something where the person doesn't know what they're doing; it cannot be something where the person is not aware of whatever action they're claiming they're doing.
-Of course, that will center around the facts of the case-specific to this particular defendant.
+Additionally, typically, the defendant must have done the act willfully.
+It cannot be something where the person is drunk; it cannot be something where the person doesn't know what they're doing; it cannot be something where the person is not aware of whatever action they're claiming to have done.
+Of course, that will center on the facts of the case, specifically related to this particular defendant.

 Defendant Knew Their Actions Could Cause Great Bodily Injury